Flag

 Anti Money Laundering

 Svalbard and Jan Mayen is a territory of Norway.
-Information for Norway may be included below:
+As such, we are including the information for Norway below:

 FATF Status